A Rare and Special Building

 Development of the trail and business still continues today.
 There are now three places where you can sleep overnight and experience the charms of high-country life, the Red Barn on the farm and two little huts high in the hills.
 The original Mud Hut nestles beside the water race and the new, purpose-built Slate Hut snuggles near Welcome Rock.
 Each gives a unique night’s stay to people craving peace, solitude and the chance to have a hot bath under the stars.

 There have been plenty of hikers and bikers in the past four years.
 More Trails are planned, and race days too.
 The annual “Welcome Rock Brew Chop” race is always fun while November’s Trail Race is increasingly popular.

 A huge opportunity’s coming in 2019 for those souls who love the challenge of extreme adventure.
-Excitingly, the grueling “Revenant Ultra Run” will make its New Zealand debut at Welcome Rock Trails in January that year.
+Excitingly, the gruelling “Revenant Ultra Run” will make its New Zealand debut at Welcome Rock Trails in January that year.

-Thank You Tom
+Thank You, Tom

 I love this family, and I love what they’ve done with the treasured land which has been entrusted to them.
 Years ago they protected it as a conservation block.
 Now they’ve opened it up to those who want to experience the New Zealand high country for themselves.
 This is indeed a special piece of Southland.

 Hankering after time on the trail?
 Find out how to connect with Tom and Katie below: